 Developmental Evaluation in Action: Facilitating Social Innovation in Real-time consists of three parts:

-On-line group consultation (optional): week of November 20
+On-line group consultation (optional): TBA

 This blended course provides participants with introductory knowledge in the fundamentals of Developmental Evaluation (DE) and its implementation, including the role and use of the Theory of Change/Action.